vladzima/detecto/README.md

 ## Introduction

-**Detecto is a React library designed to help developers automatically detect when a user's browser is experiencing performance issues such as throttling or lag**.
-When performance issues are detected, the application can adapt to provide a smoother, more lightweight experience for the user.
+**Detecto is a React library designed to help developers automatically *detect* when a user's browser is experiencing performance issues such as throttling or lag**.
+When performance issues are *detected*, the application can adapt to provide a smoother, more lightweight experience for the user.

 Modern websites often feature rich animations, high-resolution images, and interactive elements that can be resource-intensive, especially on older or low-powered devices.
 By using Detecto, you can *detect* when the user's browsing environment is struggling and adjust your UI dynamically to keep the user experience optimal, even under less-than-ideal conditions.